 - Research would save Medicare money and ensure better quality of life for patients.

-- Today, the nearly 450,000 Americans with kidney failure constitute less than 1 percent of the Medicare population but nearly 7 percent of the Medicare budget – a total of nearly $35 billion annually.
+- ESRD patients make up less than 1% of the Medicare population.
+However, they account for nearly 7% of the Medicare budget – a total of nearly $35 billion annually.

 - Medicare spends more money annually on kidney disease ($77 billion) than NIH spends annually on kidney research ($591 million).